All Orgasms Are the Same, But Different

 All orgasms are the same, but they feel different based on several factors:

-Context.
-Orgasms in exciting, new, just-fell-in-love relationships are usually more earth-moving than the physiologically identical response in old married couples.
+- Context.
+Orgasms in exciting, new relationships are usually more earth-moving than the physiologically identical response in old married couples.

-Duration of lovemaking.
-Longer sessions--with lots of touching all over everywhere--typically produce more intense climaxes.
+- Duration of lovemaking.
+Longer sessions, with lots of touching everywhere, typically produce more intense climaxes.

 I hope people, both men and women, stop feeling hung up on the "kind" of orgasms they or their lovers experience.
-Instead of wondering why you or a lover has or doesn't have orgasms one way or another, the important thing is to provide safe, gentle, loving, nurturing caresses that allow both partners to relax deeply and become aroused enough to come--however it happens.
+Instead of wondering why you or a lover has or doesn't have orgasms one way or another, the important thing is to provide safe, gentle, loving, nurturing caresses that allow both partners to relax deeply and become aroused enough.